CONSTITUTION

 1. The Society will strive to achieve the purposes stated in Article 2 by (among other things):

-2. advocating for students with a disability within the UVIC Community and beyond;
+2. advocating for students with a disability within the UVic Community and beyond;

-3. fostering greater awareness of the rights and interests of students with a disability at UVIC through public education and information programs and activities;
+3. fostering greater awareness of the rights and interests of students with a disability at UVic through public education and information programs and activities;

 4. organizing or sponsoring events of a social or educational nature for Members and others; and

-5. collaborating with other constituency organizations and groups at UVIC to achieve shared goals and objectives.
+5. collaborating with other constituency organizations and groups at UVic to achieve shared goals and objectives.

 THE SOCIETY’S LOGO